Andy Konwinski: Career

-Konwinski co-founded Databricks and served as VP of Product Artificial Intelligence and Machine Learning, creator of the Data+AI Summit and co-author of the O’Reilly Learning Spark Book.
+2013–2022: Apache Spark and Databricks

+While at UC Berkeley, Konwinski was an early organizer of the Computer Science Graduate Entrepreneurs club.
+Working in the computer lab alongside fellow researcher Matei Zaharia, he helped develop open-source architectures for large-scale data processing, including Apache Mesos and Apache Spark.

+In 2013, Konwinski, Zaharia, and five other researchers founded Databricks to commercialize their open-source work.
+Konwinski's early role in the company was akin to a product manager; he focused on community building, organizing user conferences, and assisting early customers with software deployment.
+He stepped back from day-to-day operations in 2019.

+2022–present: Perplexity and Laude

+After leaving daily operations at Databricks, Konwinski began investing in early-stage startups.
+Through his initial investment fund, Computer Science Graduate Ventures (CSGV), he met Aravind Srinivas.
 In 2022, he co-founded the AI-powered search engine Perplexity AI with Aravind Srinivas, Denis Yarats, and Johnny Ho.

 In 2024, he co-founded Laude Ventures, an early stage venture firm focused on investing in technical founders, mostly with research backgrounds, with Pete Sonsini and Andrew Krioukov.
 In 2025, he pledged $100M to establish Laude Institute, an organization for computer science researchers, with Dave Patterson, Jeff Dean, and Joelle Pineau.

 He co-teaches UC Berkeley’s Research to Startup seminar.